What are common ways to use conditional access with Intune?

 Intune provides device compliance policy capabilities that evaluate the compliance status of the devices.
 The compliance status is reported to Azure Active Directory that uses it to enforce the conditional access policy created in Azure Active Directory when the user tries to access company resources.

-Starting at the new Azure portal, device-based conditional access policies for Exchange online and other Office 365 products are configured through the Azure portal.
+Device-based conditional access policies for Exchange online and other Office 365 products are configured through the Azure portal.

-Learn more about what is Intune device compliance.
+Learn more about Intune device compliance.

 Conditional access for Exchange on-premises